khaledmurtaja/TicketReserving/README.md

 # ticketreserving

-# ticketreserving is a flutter blockchaiin based appplication .
+# ticketreserving is a flutter blockchain based appplication .
 This project contains one screen written with dart.
 I used HTTP package to connect my smart contract to the flutter application .
 I used ropsten test network with MetaMask wallet to upload my smart program into the network.